Flannan Isles Lighthouse: History

 The remains of the lighthouse railway in 2012.
 The "Clapham Junction" fork is visible at left middle.

 A cable-hauled railway was built to facilitate the transport of provisions up the steep gradients from the landing places.
 At that time, the light consumed twenty barrels of paraffin a year.
 The cable was powered by a small steam engine in a shed adjoining the lighthouse.
 The rail line descended from the lighthouse in a westerly direction and then curved round to the south.
 In the approximate centre of the island it forked by means of a set of hand-operated points dubbed "Clapham Junction", in reference to a railway junction in London; one branch continued in its curvature to head eastwards to the east landing place, on the south-east corner of the island, thus forming a half-circle, while the other, slightly shorter, branch curved back to the west to serve the west landing, situated in a small inlet on the island's south coast.
 The final approaches to the landing stages were extremely steep.
 The cable was guided round the curves by pulleys set between the rails, and a line of posts set outside the inner rail prevented it from going too far astray should it jump off the pulleys.
 The cargo was carried in a small four-wheeled bogie.

 In 1925, the lighthouse became one of the first Scottish lights to receive communications from the shore by wireless telegraphy.

 In the 1960s, the island's transport system was modernised.
 The railway was removed, leaving behind the concrete bed on which it had been laid to serve as a roadway for a "Gnat" – a three-wheeled, rubber-tyred cross-country vehicle powered by a 400 cc four-stroke engine, built by Aimers McLean of Galashiels.
 This had a somewhat shorter working life than the railway, becoming redundant in its turn when the helipad was constructed.

 On 28 September 1971, the lighthouse was automated.
 A reinforced concrete helipad was constructed at the same time to enable maintenance visits in heavy weather.
 The light is produced by burning acetylene gas and has a range of 17 nmi.
 It is now monitored from the Butt of Lewis and the shore station has been converted into flats.

+In December 2025, Western Isles Council gave planning permission for the renovation and development of the shore station, which is a Grade B listed building.
+The plans involved creating exhibition space and offices on the ground floor, and two self-catering holiday flats on the first floor, with an additional self-catering unit in an adjacent building.